Students graduate from Mission Scholars program | News Channel 3-12

 Students graduate from Mission Scholars program

-GOLETA, Calif.- Families and friends gathered in Goleta to celebrate students who graduated from Mission Scholars on Sunday, a local nonprofit that empowers low-income, high performing students on their future academic and career endeavors.
+GOLETA, Calif.- Families and friends gathered in Goleta on Sunday to celebrate students who graduated from Mission Scholars, a local nonprofit that empowers low-income, high performing students on their future academic and career endeavors.

 The students, who have graduated from the program, will be the first in their families to go to college.